 - One Reservation Per Camper (grade K-7) and CIT (grade 8): Due to the need to limit capacity, we are initially limiting registration to one summer day camp session per child.

 - Limited Teen Volunteer Capacity: We will be initially limiting teen volunteer participation at our day camps.
 Teen Volunteers entering 9-12th grade in the fall will now be required to submit an application to volunteer.
 Submitting an application is free.
 The applicants who are accepted into the program will be provided a code to confirm their participation and register.
 Visit the Day Camp Volunteer page for more information.

 - No Overnights: For health/safety reasons, we will not be offering our overnight in the park program at any of our day camp locations.

 - Find a COVID-19 testing site (MANY places offer free testing, including most Walgreens)

 - Quarantine requirements (between testing and arrival at camp)

 How We’ll Make Decisions

-We know that even with the best possible plans and preparation, there is a chance that we will have to cancel camp again in 2021.
+We know that even with the best possible plans and preparation, there is a chance that we will have to cancel camp again in 2022.
 We will be closely following the data and guidelines released by King County and Washington State.
-Current guidance allows for Day Camp to operate in Phase 2 of Washington’s reopening plan.